UnstableDesign/AdaCAD/docs/learn/examples/hygromorphic-linen.md

 ![file](img/animatedlinen_glitchsatin.png)

 Unstable Design Lab PhD [Deanna Gelosi](https://www.deannagelosi.com/) collaborated with Kathryn to explore if computationally generated drafts might reveal new possibilities of cloth movement.
 While we didn't discover many new possibilities, we did generate some new satin producing functions to play with in AdaCAD.
-Specifically, *glitch satin* will randomly generate a satin structure across a user-specified number of ends and pics and contains warp and weft faced floats that range between two float lengths supplied by the user (min-float and max-float).
+Specifically,<OpLink name="glitchsatin" />  will randomly generate a satin structure across a user-specified number of ends and pics and contains warp and weft faced floats that range between two float lengths supplied by the user (min-float and max-float).
 A final [parameter](../../reference/glossary/parameter.md) called frequency controls determines the how likely the floats are to be longer or shorter end of the range you specified.

 ![file](img/animatedLinen-satin-glitch.png)